lulupointu/vrouter/README.md

 ```
 ## VRouteElements

+`VRouteElements` are the building blocs of your routes.
+Just like widgets,
+you nest them to create your routes.

-### VStacked
+### VWidget

-VStacked is a VRouteElement which is stacked on the parent VRouteElement.
-For example:
+VWidget is used to display the given `widget` if the given `path` is matched

 ```
-VStacked(
+VWidget(
+  path: '/login',
-  path: '/login', widget: LoginWidget(),
+  widget: LoginWidget(),
   stackedRoutes: [
-    VStacked(path: '/home', widget: HomeWidget()),
+    VWidget(path: '/home', widget: HomeWidget()),
-  ]
+  ],
 )
 ```

-Here the `HomeWidget` will be stacked on top of the `LoginWidget`.
+Using `stackedRoutes`, you can stack widget from other `VRouteElement` on top of the given `widget`: Here the `HomeWidget` will be stacked on top of the `LoginWidget`.

-### VChild
+### VNester

-VChild are useful when nesting widgets.
-You can access them using `VRouteElementData.vChild`

-For example, for the example above:
+VNester can be used to created `nestedRoutes`.
+This will allow you to nest your `widgets`

 ```
-class MyScaffold extends StatelessWidget {
-  @override
-  Widget build(BuildContext context) {
-    return Scaffold(
-      body: context.vRouteElementData.vChild,
-    );
-  }
-}
+VNester(
+  path: '/in',
+  widgetBuilder: (child) => MyScaffold(child), // The child is from nestedRoutes
+  nestedRoutes: [
+    VWidget(
+      path: 'profile',
+      widget: ProfileWidget(),
+    ),
+    VWidget(
+      path: 'settings',
+      widget: ProfileWidget(),
+    ),
+  ],
+)
 ```

+In the example above, if you have MyScaffold and want to use a different body for different paths, you can use a `VNester`.
+Here:
+  - In `/in/profile` MyScaffold will have `ProfileWidget` as a `child`
+  - In `/in/settings` MyScaffold will have `Settings` as a `child`

+### VGuard

+`VGuard` helps you control the navigation changes.
+You can use many methods like `beforeEnter` which will be called at different times to respond to precise navigation events.

+In the example above, `vRedirector` is used to redirect if we are not connected.

 ### VRouteRedirector